csv/fitbite/readme.md

 See an example list of my favorite meals:
 ![fav_meals](imgs/fav_meals.png)

 The names of each meal match the tagged calorie levels set in [`fitbite.yaml`](fitbite.yaml).
-These can be as simple or specific as you'd like, just so long as they are ordered from Lowest Caloric Content to Highest Caloric Content:
+These can be as simple or specific as you'd like, just so long as they are ordered from lowest caloric content to highest caloric content and match the tags you set on Seamless:
 ```
 levels:
   - LOW_CALORIES: 5000 # Calorie Level, Step Level